Alaskan River Slab

 November, 2022 - April, 2023

-This project was a Christmas gift for my then girlfriend and inspired by a backpacking trip we took to Denali National Park.
-If you read my post on the Walnut Dining Table you know that I am anti-epoxy in the slab world.
-This piece takes "river table" to the next level by using actual flowing water.
-Animal figurines finished with chalk paint give a playful look to complete the set.
+This project was a Christmas gift for my girlfriend at the time, and inspired by a backpacking trip to Denali National Park.
+If you have read my post on the Walnut Dining Table you know that I am against using epoxy in the slab world.
+This piece takes "river table" to the next level by incorporating real flowing water.
+Animal figurines finished with chalk paint add a playful look to complete the set.

 Woods Used: English walnut slab with paduk base, cherry figurines, walnut mountains

-Fountain System: Aquarium pump with copper pipe (soldered), ballpeen textured funnel with patina finish
+Fountain System: Aquarium pump with copper pipe (soldered), ballpeen textured copper funnel with patina finish

 Finish: 220grit followed by hardwax oil (Rubio Monocoat) and ceramic top coat (Black Forrest), figurines painted with chalk paint